Common referral patterns for cervicogenic headaches. The black X’s indicate commonly tight areas and the red dots show where the pain is felt.

 Image obtained from: https://www.dentalplans.com/dental-information/dental-concerns/jaw-pain

 This covers some of the common cause of the various types of headaches we see in our office.
-If you think you have one of these types of headache chiropractic care can help!
 We treat patients with these kinds of problems regularly.
 After completing a history of the problem and performing a physical exam we will determine a treatment plan for your care.
 Our clinic specializes in an upper cervical technique called Atlas Orthogonal which is very targeted and beneficial for headache treatment.
 Call or schedule an appointment today to begin the next steps to feeling better.

 Quick Reference Evidence-Based Conditions Manual by Carnes & Vizniak